 - Confidently write stories in an accurate, ethical and balanced manner

 - Understand the role of media and hidden nuances while reporting about race and creed

 - Enhance their journalism skills in identifying new angles, reporting, sourcing and pitching informative stories

 - Learn about different story structure formats and improve their writing and editing skills to better engage their audiences

 - Better protect yourself and your sources in the digital world

 - This reporting hub is meant for journalists who report on digital rights or have special interest in the topic and relevant experience

-- Applicants must be nationals and based in Colombia, Ecuador, Senegal, Ghana or Morocco and working as full-time journalists or regular contributors for media organisations.
+- Applicants must be nationals and based in India, Indonesia, Vietnam, Tanzania, Egypt and Romania and working as full-time journalists or regular contributors for media organisations.

 - Participants must have a minimum of three years professional experience and have a good level of spoken and written English.